stagedml/pylightnix/docs/Reference.md

 [Config](#pylightnix.types.Config), [Matcher](#pylightnix.types.Matcher) and
 [Realizer](#pylightnix.types.Realizer).
 Register the derivation in the dependency-resolution [Manager](#pylightnix.types.Manager).
-Return [Derivation reference](#pylightnix.types.DRef) of the newly-obrained derivation.
+Return [Derivation reference](#pylightnix.types.DRef) of the newly-obtained derivation.

 Arguments:
 - `m:Manager`: A Manager to update with a new derivation